Foundation 1

 • Opportunities for children to serve in mission (both local and global) and respond with compassion.

-• Peak experiences for both ministry and missional purposes—these may be camps, special Saturday programmes, holiday programmes, concerts etc.
+• Peak experiences for both ministry and missional purposes—these may be camps, social events, holiday programmes etc

 THINGS TO CONSIDER: